Richard J Samuels

 Photo courtesy Pablo Castagnola Fotograf & Einstein Stiftung, Berlin

-It goes without saying that world affairs continue to challenge us all.
-They test the relevance of the knowledge we generate and the quality of the recommendations we make on a daily basis, and remind us with often painful urgency of our responsibilities as educators and public intellectuals.
+As we struggle in the midst of a global pandemic and wrestle with racial and social injustice at home and abroad, it should go without saying that world affairs continue to challenge us all.
+The relevance of the knowledge we generate and the quality of the recommendations we make are tested daily, reminding us with often painful urgency of our responsibilities as educators and public intellectuals.
 Center scholars continue to strive to be up to the challenges.